elastic/elasticsearch-hadoop/README.md

 We do build and test the code on _each_ commit.

-### Hadoop 2.0/YARN
+### Supported Hadoop Version

-Already supported - it does not matter if you are using Hadoop 1.x or 2.x, the same jar works across both Hadoop environments.
+Hadoop 1.x as well as the "old" api (mapred) are deprecated in 5.5 and will be removed in 6.0.
 More information in this [section](http://www.elastic.co/guide/en/elasticsearch/hadoop/current/install.html).

 ## Feedback / Q&A